KlarenceNicolasCatalan/Thesis_FlaskDatabase/README.md

 # FlaskDatabase
- DB for 2KMN bird detector
+ Database website for 2KMN bird detector and the back-end of the project's bird classification and monitoring.